Cris-Mur/BasicAPI/src/README.md

 # The Application source code

-[ExpressJS](https://expressjs.com) is "Fast, unopinionated, minimalist web framework for [Node.js](https://nodejs.org/en/)" in a few words, is a tool that handles http request that income into a NodeJS machine.
+[ExpressJS](https://expressjs.com) is "Fast, unopinionated, minimalist web framework for [Node.js](https://nodejs.org/en/)" - Express quote.
+In a few words, is a tool that handles http request that income into a NodeJS machine.

 The main idea is provide a solid interface with Express to develop endpoints more easily;

+Application Source FSTree
 ```bash
 .
 ├── .env